joshuanssato/joshuanssato.github.io/essays/coding-standards.md

 date: 2024-02-06
 published: true
 labels:
-  - Questions
+  - Coding-Standards
-  - Answers
+  - Java-Script
-  - StackOverflow
+  - ESLint
 ---
 <img width="300px" class="rounded float-start pe-4" src="../img/code1.jpeg">
 Establishing a baseline coding standard is not just a best practice; it's a fundamental baseline, particularly in the context of large-scale software projects where numerous developers are collaborating.
 A standardized approach to coding ensures consistency, readability, and maintainability across the codebase, which are essential factors for long-term project success.
 By defining a set of guidelines and conventions that all contributors adhere to, teams can minimize confusion, reduce errors, and streamline the development process.